grafana/mimir/docs/sources/architecture/blocks-storage/_index.md

 - [OpenStack Swift](https://wiki.openstack.org/wiki/Swift)
 - [Local Filesystem](https://thanos.io/storage.md/#filesystem) (single node only)

-_Internally, some components are based on [Thanos](https://thanos.io), but no Thanos knowledge is required in order to run it._
+Internally, some components are based on [Thanos](https://thanos.io), but you do not require knowledge of Thanos to run it.